WebexCC-SA/SkillBuilder/docs/sesson1.md

    >

 4. Click Beautify
+   > !!!
+Note
-   > Note that we now have an array of objects (0 and 1)
+      We now have an array of objects (0 and 1)
    >
    > What is the JSON path for Alice Brown's ship to state?